exasol/release-droid/doc/design.md

 Needs: impl

-#### Automatically Modifying Release Date
+#### Validating the Release Date
-`dsn~automatically-modifying-release-date~1`
+`dsn~validating-release-date~1`

-RD commits a release date before starting the release process if it's possible to detect a place where release date is written.
-We assume that the ReleaseLetter contains `, released (xxxx-xx-xx)` entry in the header.
+During validation RD checks if the release date is up-to-date.
+If it is not equal to today's date, RD prints a warning message and fails the validation.

 Covers:

-* `req~automatically-modifying-release-date~1`
+* `req~validating-release-date~1`

 Needs: impl, utest